grz0zrg/fas/README.md

 PM synthesis in Fragment use a simple algorithm with one carrier and one modulator (with feedback level), the modulator amplitude and frequency can be set with B or A channel.

-PM synthesis is one of the fastest method to generate sounds with Fragment and is able to do re-synthesis.
+PM synthesis is one of the fastest method to generate sounds and is able to do re-synthesis.

 #### RGBA interpretation